 How Bitcoin and Blockchain Are Changing Crowdfunding

 Blockchain technology is quietly disrupting many industries.
 Just as in the internet's earliest days, it’s happening without a lot of fanfare.
 But momentum is gathering, particularly in the area of business fundraising.
-Bitcoin blockchain technology is creating new and interesting opportunities in crowdfunding.
+Bitcoin and blockchain technology are creating new and interesting opportunities in crowdfunding.

 What Is Blockchain?